 |Computer Solutions Ltd|

-The CAN bus (Controller Area Networking) was defined in the late 1980 by Bosch, initially for use in automotive applications.
-It has been found to be very useful in a wide variety distributed industrial systems as it has the following characteristics:
+The CAN bus (Controller Area Networking) was defined in the late 1980 by Bosch, initially for use in automotive applications (CAN 2.0).
+It has been found to be very useful in a wide variety of distributed industrial systems.
+A 2014 enhancement to the spec (CAN FD) improves throughput.
+CAN has the following characteristics:

 Nuts and Bolts